 Some more interesting facts.
 The fibula is of a similar type found in the grave field of terp (i.e. an artificial settlement mound) Oosterbeintum, near the village Hogebeintum in province Friesland.
 In Oosterbeintum these brooches were part of female graves, placed on the shoulder.
 Also, the beads found in the grave suggest we might be dealing with a woman (Van der Tuuk, 2015).
 The fact that women were buried in boat graves is not uncommon.
 About thirty percent of ship burials in Scandinavia are of women (Williams, 2008).

 Besides the boat grave might have belonged to a woman, a targeted, secondary inhumation took place in the same grave.
 This reminds of the recent discovery in Vinjeøra in Norway in 2019.
-Here, first, a man was buried in a boat as part of a burial mound in the eighth century.
-A hundred years later, the grave was opened and the body of woman, together with boat, was placed inside the boat of the man.
+There, first, a man was buried in a boat as part of a burial mound in the eighth century.
+A hundred years later, the grave was opened and the body of a woman, together with again a boat, was placed inside the boat of the man.
 In the case of Solleveld, we only know that some time later the boat grave was deliberately opened, and a second cadaver was interred next to the woman.
 Other scholars, however, think the grave was robbed (Van der Velde, 2011).

 In concluding, the researchers point out that the grave field of Solleveld was located on a somewhat elevated area.
 Furthermore, they have identified numerous traces of wooden poles which must have dotted the field.
 The researchers suggest these poles were part of the ritual landscape of this grave field, given the patrons they saw, but that more research has to be done.
 One of the patrons might indicate a death house or pyre.